 Note: some products feature this logo without indicating the percent of recycled content.
 More info.

 The EnergyStar program was established by the Environmental Protection Agency (EPA) in 1992 to certify and label energy-efficient products.
 EnergyStar maintains that organizations can save an average of $14 per computer by choosing PCs that comply with its standards.
 (Universities find energy efficiency saves money, with little effort.)
-New, more stringent EnergyStar computer standards went into effect July 20, 2007.
+New, more stringent EnergyStar computer standards went into effect July 20, 2007.back to top

 Dell’s versatile OptiPlex line of performance desktops were built with energy efficiency in mind.
 The OptiPlex series, when configured with flat panel displays, use up to 70% less power than previous generations of OptiPlex desktops.